Tinkoff/Horarium/README.md

 });
 ```

-For override default for a current job:
+To override the default behavior for a particular job:

 ```csharp
 await horarium.Create<TestJob, int>(666)